consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 * `request_id` MUST contain a string that is the globally unique ID returned in the initial [Data Rights Exercise request](#202-post-exercise-data-rights-exercise-endpoint).[1]
 * `status` MUST contain a string which is one of the request states as defined in [Request Statuses](#302-request-statuses).
 * `reason` MAY contain a string containing additional information about the current state of the request according to the [Request Statuses](#302-request-statuses).
-* `received_at` SHOULD contain a string which is the [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339)-encoded time which the initial request was registered by the Covered Business.
-[XXX: update URL reference]
+* `received_at` SHOULD contain a string which is the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601)-encoded time which the initial request was registered by the Covered Business.
   * When a Covered Business receives a request, this field MUST be present.
 * `expected_by` SHOULD contain a date before which the Authorized Agent can expect to see an update on the status of the Data Rights Request.
 This field should conform to the legal regime's deadline guidances, and may be amended by the PIP or Covered Business according to those same regulations. `processing_details` MUST be updated to reflect the reason for this extension.
 * `processing_details` MAY contain a string reflecting the state of the Data Rights Request so that the Agent may communicate this state to the End User.